-It is not a house, a building, or a home health care service.
-A medical home is a type of relationship with your child’s medical team.
-Even if your child’s doctor doesn’t follow a full medical home model, you can use the medical home concept to work more effectively with your child’s doctors.
+A medical home for children is not a house, a building or a home health care service.
+A medical home is a relationship with your child’s medical team.
+Even if your child’s doctor doesn’t follow a full medical home model, you can learn more and ask about using the idea of a medical home to work better with your child’s doctors.

 You and your family are at the center of the medical home model.
-Here are some reasons you might want to consider a medical home for your child, whether that means finding one or asking your child’s doctor to be a stronger partner:
+Here are some reasons you might want to look for a medical home for your child, whether that means finding one or asking your child’s doctor to be a stronger partner:

 Even with all the benefits, there are not too many doctors that are true medical homes.
 But it can’t hurt to talk to your child’s doctor and ask how they might build a medical home or use some of its ideas.